PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 17 Plans.md

 - Load *Lightning Rail Robbery* encounter
 - Loot:
 	- Large silver key, unlocks door to monster bandit camp
-	- Note: "Focus on weapons and food - these people aren't so good at farming with those red mists making them angry.
-DONT CARRY THIS NOTE ON YOU!
-The last thing we need is someone finding out we took over this fucked up town.
-Or worse, attracting whatever did this shite."
+	- Note: "Focus on weapons and food - we're low on supplies on the count of that fucked up town and its red fog shite.
+DON'T CARRY THIS NOTE ON YOU!!
+We don't need the authorities catching onto our location.
+Or worse, leading whatever destroyed that town straight to us."
+	- A map leading to the main camp just west of *Galethspyre*
+	- **Crate of Karrnathi Ration Steaks** Twelve vacuum‑sealed slabs of crimson meat labeled “Karrn‑Corp Nutriment, Lot KR‑1313.”
+They taste like iron filings and despair but count as _goodberries_ (1 hp each) once per day—if you can stomach them.
+	- Cyre Memorial Wine (Pre‑Mourning, 994 YK)(200gp)
+	- Set of Bound‑Elemental Manacles (hold person DC 15 on anyone shackled)
+	- special arrows (fire(2d4fire), ice(move 0), net(grapple))

 - [ ] Moment 2: *Name*
 - X